deskflow/deskflow/README.md

 All Linux distributions are supported, primarily focusing on:
 Debian, Ubuntu, Linux Mint, Fedora, RHEL, AlmaLinux, Rocky Linux, Arch Linux, openSUSE, Gentoo.

-Supported Unix-like BSD-derived operating systems: FreeBSD, OpenBSD, NetBSD, DragonFly BSD.
+We officially support FreeBSD, we would also like to support: OpenBSD, NetBSD, DragonFly BSD, Solaris.

 ## Ways to get involved